Danaher Co. (NYSE:DHR) is Perkins Coie Trust Co’s 7th Largest Position

-Perkins Coie Trust Co lowered its holdings in shares of Danaher Co.
-(NYSE:DHR) by 3.6% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 25,167 shares of the conglomerate’s stock after selling 940 shares during the quarter.
-Danaher makes up 2.4% of Perkins Coie Trust Co’s portfolio, making the stock its 7th biggest holding.
-Perkins Coie Trust Co’s holdings in Danaher were worth $7,661,000 as of its most recent SEC filing.
+Perkins Coie Trust Co reduced its position in shares of Danaher Co.
+(NYSE:DHR) by 3.6% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 25,167 shares of the conglomerate’s stock after selling 940 shares during the period.
+Danaher comprises about 2.4% of Perkins Coie Trust Co’s holdings, making the stock its 7th largest holding.
+Perkins Coie Trust Co’s holdings in Danaher were worth $7,661,000 at the end of the most recent reporting period.

-Other large investors have also added to or reduced their stakes in the company.
-Camden National Bank grew its holdings in Danaher by 1.1% during the 4th quarter.
-Camden National Bank now owns 5,817 shares of the conglomerate’s stock valued at $1,292,000 after buying an additional 65 shares in the last quarter.
-Visionary Wealth Advisors purchased a new position in Danaher during the 1st quarter valued at approximately $215,000.
-Kore Private Wealth LLC grew its holdings in Danaher by 23.8% during the 1st quarter.
-Kore Private Wealth LLC now owns 1,884 shares of the conglomerate’s stock valued at $424,000 after buying an additional 362 shares in the last quarter.
-TownSquare Capital LLC grew its holdings in Danaher by 169.2% during the 1st quarter.
-TownSquare Capital LLC now owns 3,686 shares of the conglomerate’s stock valued at $829,000 after buying an additional 2,317 shares in the last quarter.
-Finally, Cim Investment Mangement Inc. purchased a new position in Danaher during the 1st quarter valued at approximately $686,000.
-Hedge funds and other institutional investors own 88.49% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Vanguard Group Inc. boosted its position in shares of Danaher by 0.6% during the second quarter.
+Vanguard Group Inc. now owns 49,369,413 shares of the conglomerate’s stock worth $13,248,776,000 after buying an additional 270,880 shares during the period.
+FMR LLC boosted its position in shares of Danaher by 0.3% during the second quarter.
+FMR LLC now owns 28,604,508 shares of the conglomerate’s stock worth $7,676,306,000 after buying an additional 86,302 shares during the period.
+State Street Corp boosted its position in shares of Danaher by 1.7% during the second quarter.
+State Street Corp now owns 25,205,192 shares of the conglomerate’s stock worth $6,769,267,000 after buying an additional 419,736 shares during the period.
+Morgan Stanley boosted its position in shares of Danaher by 0.4% during the second quarter.
+Morgan Stanley now owns 13,727,018 shares of the conglomerate’s stock worth $3,683,781,000 after buying an additional 50,426 shares during the period.
+Finally, Geode Capital Management LLC boosted its position in shares of Danaher by 1.3% during the second quarter.
+Geode Capital Management LLC now owns 10,016,777 shares of the conglomerate’s stock worth $2,679,774,000 after buying an additional 125,177 shares during the period.
+Institutional investors and hedge funds own 88.49% of the company’s stock.

+In other Danaher news, EVP Joakim Weidemanis sold 5,000 shares of Danaher stock in a transaction that occurred on Wednesday, November 10th.
+The stock was sold at an average price of $297.55, for a total value of $1,487,750.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Chairman Mitchell P. Rales sold 343,862 shares of Danaher stock in a transaction that occurred on Thursday, November 4th.
+The shares were sold at an average price of $305.85, for a total value of $105,170,192.70.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders have sold 694,908 shares of company stock worth $214,929,432.
+Corporate insiders own 11.40% of the company’s stock.

+Danaher (NYSE:DHR) last issued its quarterly earnings data on Wednesday, October 20th.
+The conglomerate reported $2.39 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.15 by $0.24.
+The company had revenue of $7.20 billion for the quarter, compared to analyst estimates of $7 billion.
+Danaher had a return on equity of 18.32% and a net margin of 20.97%.
+The business’s quarterly revenue was up 22.0% compared to the same quarter last year.
+During the same quarter last year, the company posted $1.72 earnings per share.
+As a group, research analysts predict that Danaher Co. will post 9.8 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, October 29th.
-Stockholders of record on Thursday, September 30th were issued a $0.21 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, October 29th.
+Shareholders of record on Thursday, September 30th were issued a dividend of $0.21 per share.
+This represents a $0.84 annualized dividend and a dividend yield of 0.27%.
 The ex-dividend date was Wednesday, September 29th.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 0.27%.
-Danaher’s dividend payout ratio is presently 10.65%.
+Danaher’s payout ratio is 10.65%.

-Several research firms have recently issued reports on DHR.
-Robert W. Baird raised their price objective on Danaher from $305.00 to $340.00 and gave the company an “outperform” rating in a research note on Friday, October 22nd.
-Zacks Investment Research lowered Danaher from a “buy” rating to a “hold” rating and set a $322.00 price objective for the company. in a research note on Wednesday, October 27th.
-Citigroup raised their price objective on Danaher from $345.00 to $370.00 and gave the company a “buy” rating in a research note on Friday, October 22nd.
-Credit Suisse Group raised their price objective on Danaher from $306.00 to $370.00 and gave the company an “outperform” rating in a research note on Friday, September 10th.
-Finally, KeyCorp raised their price objective on Danaher from $315.00 to $345.00 and gave the company an “overweight” rating in a research note on Friday, October 22nd.
-Two equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $334.36.

-In other news, Chairman Mitchell P. Rales sold 343,861 shares of Danaher stock in a transaction on Tuesday, November 2nd.
-The stock was sold at an average price of $312.94, for a total value of $107,607,861.34.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, Chairman Mitchell P. Rales sold 343,862 shares of the business’s stock in a transaction on Thursday, November 4th.
-The stock was sold at an average price of $305.85, for a total value of $105,170,192.70.
-The disclosure for this sale can be found here.
-Insiders sold a total of 694,908 shares of company stock worth $214,929,432 over the last quarter.
-Company insiders own 11.40% of the company’s stock.

 Danaher Corp. operates as a medical company, which designs, manufactures, and markets professional, medical, industrial, and commercial products and services.
 It operates through the following segments: Life Sciences, Diagnostics, and Environmental & Applied Solutions.
 The Life Sciences segment offers a range of research tools that scientists use to study the basic building blocks of life, including genes, proteins, metabolites and cells, in order to understand the causes of disease, identify new therapies and test new drugs and vaccines.